 In our list of tips for renting a car in Iceland, this one often gets overlooked.
 While it can be tempting to cut back on insurance to save money, that’s not a sensible idea when traveling in the Land of Fire and Ice.

+There are many types of car rental insurance in Iceland, and you don't need to get all of them, but some form of protection is essential.
 Many side roads here are gravel, for instance, and even though the majority of your traveling might be on smooth, paved roads, you could be unlucky enough to find your car’s paintwork gets damaged during a relatively short detour.

 In any case, road trips should be about relaxing and having fun, which means you won’t want to spend every day of your holiday worrying about whether you can afford to pay the rental car bill that comes after it.
 Cars Iceland offers SCDW and GP as standard, so when you are comparing quotes, make sure you’re looking at like for like.